leo-arch/clifm/README.md

 sudo make install
 ```

-For more information/supported platforms consult the [installation page](https://github.com/leo-arch/clifm/wiki/Introduction#installation).
+For more information/supported platforms, consult the [installation page](https://github.com/leo-arch/clifm/wiki/Introduction#installation).

 ---

 ## :bulb: Getting started

-To start using **clifm** _you don't need to learn anything new_: the usual shell commands will just work.
+To start using **clifm**, _you don't need to learn anything new_: the usual shell commands will just work.
 However, there is much more than just shell commands... \
 ✓ The `help` command gives you a quick introduction to **clifm**: once in the **clifm** prompt, enter `help` or `?`. \
 ✓ Type `cmd<TAB>` to get the list of available commands and a brief description. \
 ✓ Type `help <TAB>` to get the list of available _help topics_.
 Select the one you want and press <kbd>Enter</kbd>. \